DecisionsDev/odm-docker-kubernetes/troubleshooting/LDAP/README.md

 The tool can be used in three different ways:

-1. the tool can extract the LDAP configuration and the truststore from one Decision Center pod and performs a LDAP group search.
-The LDAP configuration and the truststore can be saved for use in the second usage.
+1. the tool can extract the LDAP configuration and the truststore from one Decision Center pod and performs a LDAP group search using the parameters extracted to validate them.
+Those parameters and the truststore can be saved for use in the second mode below.

-1. the tool can take a parameters file as argument and run a LDAP search according to the filter specified in the file.
+1. the tool can take a parameters file as argument and run a LDAP search according to the filter and other parameters specified in the file.

 1. the tool can prompt the user to specify all the parameters of the LDAP search (host, port, credentials, baseDN, filter, ...).

-The tool starts a pod named `ldap-sdk-tools` in the specified namespace (the current one by default) and the LDAP search is performed inside this pod using the [`ldapsearch` command line tool](https://docs.ldap.com/ldap-sdk/docs/tool-usages/ldapsearch.html).
+The tool starts a pod named `ldap-sdk-tools` in the specified namespace (the current one by default) and an LDAP search is performed inside this pod using the [`ldapsearch` command line tool](https://docs.ldap.com/ldap-sdk/docs/tool-usages/ldapsearch.html).

 ## Usage